LagunaPDevs/Bikeshop/README.md

 ## Project Setup

+Use code with caution

 **Prerequisites:**

 Node.js and npm (or yarn) installed.
+Node.js version 18 or newer is necessary to run this project.

 **Installation:**